curlyjen28/Elk-Stack-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system performance.
 - Filebeat monitors the log files or locations that you specify, including which files have changed and when.
 It forwards these logs to Elasticsearch or Logstash for
   indexing.
 - Metricbeat is a lightweight shipped that can be installed on servers to periodically collect metrics from the operating system and from services running on the server.
-It then takes the collected metrics and statistics and ships them to the either Elasticsearch or Logstash.
+It then takes the collected metrics and statistics and ships them to either Elasticsearch or Logstash.

 The configuration details of each machine may be found below.